Matriculation speech given at HHL Graduate School of Management on 13 September 2013.

 We all have beliefs that guide us.
 Guiding beliefs are shared explicitly or implicitly at the organizations we work.
-When a belief system is generally accepted by society it is called an orthodoxy.
-According to the Cambridge Dictionary: “The current economic orthodoxy is of a free market and unregulated trade.”
+When a belief system is generally accepted by society it is called

 Because it is generally accepted by society an orthodoxy provides a background that is usually not explicitly referenced when taking decisions.
 It is usually taken for granted.
 The orthodoxy provides a stable context and that is valuable when evaluating options, making decisions, and executing them.
 Orientation without orthodoxies is difficult.